 Scandic's structure for internal control is based on the COSO model, the framework of which is applied to Scandic's operations and conditions.
-According to the COSO model, a review and assessment is made within the areas of control environment, risk assessment, control activities, information and communication and monitoring activities.
-Based on this review, certain areas of development are identified and prioritized in the ongoing internal control work.
+According to the COSO model, a review and assessment is carried out within the areas of control environment, risk assessment, control activities, information and communication and monitoring activities.
+Based on this review, certain areas of development are identified and prioritized in the ongoing work to maintain internal control.

-The procedures for internal control, risk assessment, control activities and monitoring of financial reporting have been devised to ensure reliable and relevant reporting and external financial reporting in accordance with the IFRS, applicable laws and regulations and other requirements of companies listed on the Nasdaq Stockholm exchange.
+The procedures for internal control, risk assessment, control activities and monitoring of financial reporting have been devised to ensure reliable and relevant reporting and external financial reporting in accordance with the IFRS, applicable laws and regulations and other requirements of companies listed on Nasdaq Stockholm.
 This work involves the Board of Directors, the senior executives and other employees.

 The manner in which the Board of Directors monitors and ensures the quality of internal control is documented in the adopted Rules of Procedure for the Board of Directors and the instructions for the Audit Committee.
-The Audit Committee's duties include evaluating the Company's structure and guidelines for internal control.
+The Audit Committee's duties include evaluating the Company's structure and quidelines for internal control.